lip6/ITSTools-web/pgal.md

 {% endhighlight %}

-### Parameter type definitions
+## Parameters over a __range__ of values

+The second type of parameter is a bit different; it takes its values from a predefined finite range.

+For instance, you can declare <code>typedef indexes=0..3;</code>, then use a parameter <code>$p</code> that can take any of the values in this range.

+This is especially useful when using arrays, and to define similar behaviors in a compact way.

+While there is no syntactic constraint, we typically use lower-case names for these constant parameters (e.g. **$p** rather than **$P**).

+### **typedef** range declaration

-A parameter type definition allows to define a symbolic name for a given range of integers from min to max.
-These type definitions are used when declaring transition parameters.
+A GAL **typedef** declaration allows to define a symbolic name for a given range of integers from min to max.

+These type definitions are used when declaring transition parameters, or within a **for** loop.
 They allow to define a set of similar transitions in a compact and readable manner.

-Syntactically, a type definition is introduced with the keyword <span class="galElement">typedef</span> followed by a unique name for this type, followed by the actual range specification in the form "= min..max;". min and max are integer expressions built from type parameters and constants only.
+Syntactically, a type definition is introduced with the keyword <span class="galElement">typedef</span> followed by a unique name for this type, followed by the actual range specification in the form "= min..max;". min and max are integer expressions built from constant parameters and constants only.

-Here is an example of a system with some parameter type definitions:
+Here is an example of a system with some range definitions:

 {% highlight C %}
 {% include_relative galfiles/paramtype.gal %}